Raising your legs bent at the knees. Hanging Leg Raises

 Straight leg lift

 • Lie on your back.
-The arms are parallel to the body and pressed to the floor with the brushes.
+The arms are parallel to the body and pressed to the floor with the hands.

-• Bend one leg at the knee, and lift the other up.
-The leg should remain straight and form an angle of 90 degrees with the body.
-Do not tear your lower back or arms off the floor.
+• Bend one leg at the knee and lift the other up.
+The leg should remain straight and form a 90-degree angle with the body.
+Do not lift your lower back or arms off the floor.

 • Repeat 10-12 times for each leg.